What is the Applied AI Society?

 What We Believe

-Some work requires a human soul: presence, judgment, taste, care, responsibility.
+Some work is irreplaceably human: presence, judgment, taste, care, responsibility.
 Some work is necessary but doesn't carry that weight.
 Thinking machines exist to carry the second kind so humans can spend more time on the first.

 That's the Applied AI Canon.
 Efficiency is not the goal.
-More soul-requiring work is.
+More human-only work is.

 How It Works